HarithGovinna/My_Fadecandy_2022/README.md

   client.put_pixels(leds)              - Draw a LED pixel in the frame sleep(0.5)
 ```
+- Connect the GUI to the code, and then press the button to simulate the code in the simulator.
+- Add comments to the code.
+- Uploaded the code to the github.

+# Version 05

+- Developed the code for iterations, blinking, and mid reverse.
+- The simulator gives an output to display some colours in the simulator and
 -
-- Compltede the code by connecting the GUI, once we presss the button the code is simulating in the simulator
-- Github uploaed
-- Add comments

-# Version 05

-- Iteration , blinking, mid reverse code developed
-- Connected with GUI to run in the simulator
+- Connected with GUI to run in the simulator.
 - Snake, combined a new code in the snake code, once the snake code finish like to turn the simulaort into green
 - Added an another flag in the right side of the simulator and make both of them to constatntly light up by a looping
 - Added comments (every version)